Skip to main content

 Photograph of MaryKay Dahlgreen

 MaryKay Dahlgreen began her term as State Librarian in March 2012.
-She has been at the Oregon State Library since January 1996, starting out as Youth Services Consultant for nine years before becoming Program Manager of Library Development for seven years.
-Dahlgreen also served as Interim State Librarian for two months before her appointment as State Librarian.
-Her previous library experience includes multiple positions with the King County Library System in Seattle, WA, and Supervising Librarian in Children’s Service at the Albany Public Library in Albany, OR.
-She has also gained library experience in Vermont and Alaska, after completing her Masters of Librarianship at the University of Washington.
+She had previously been at the State Library since January 1996, starting out as Youth Services Consultant for nine years before becoming Program Manager of Library Development for seven years.
+Her previous library experience included multiple positions with the King County Library System in Seattle, WA, and Supervising Librarian in Children’s Service at the Albany Public Library in Albany, OR.
+She also had library experience in Vermont and Alaska, after completing her Masters of Librarianship at the University of Washington.

 Photograph of Jim Scheppke